cocos/cocos-docs/versions/3.8/en/getting-started/first-game-2d/index.md

 }
 ```

-> **Note**：The TypeScript and Cocos Creator both have an Animation class, please make sure the `Animation` is included in the code line `import { ... } from "cc" `.
+> **Note**：The TypeScript and Cocos Creator both have an Animation class, please make sure the `Animation` is included in the code line `import { ..., Animation,... } from "cc" `.
 Otherwise, the code will use the `Animation` from TypeScript, and unpredictable errors may occur.

 Here we added a property named `BodyAnim` and added `@property` above it.
 This syntax is called: [Decorator](../../scripting/decorator.md).
 The `@property` decorator allows the editor to be aware of the type of `BodyAnim` and display the exported properties of the Animation component on the Inspector panel.